Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Two-step Mt-MBSP

-Our approach differs from other feature screening methods, most of which are based on ranking the covariates by some measure of marginal utility such as marginal correlation \citep{fan2008sure, HeXuKang2019}.
-In contrast, Step 1 of our procedure more closely resembles the role of a slack variable in support vector machines (SVMs) which allows for violations of the margin \citep{camastra2005novel}.
-For example, if $\gamma = 0.02$ and $q_j$ has a corresponding 95\% posterior credible interval of $(-0.01, 0.7)$, then we might still regard the $j$th covariate as significant at the end of Step 1 and include it in the set $\mathcal{J}_n$.
+\item[]\textbf{Step 2.} Fit the one-step Mt-MBSP model to \textit{only} the final $K_n$ variables in the candidate set $\mathcal{J}_n$ from Step 1.
+Then select variables using selection rule \eqref{a0}. \end{itemize} Our approach differs from other feature screening methods, most of which are based on ranking the covariates by some measure of marginal utility such as marginal correlation \citep{fan2008sure, HeXuKang2019}.
+In contrast, Step 1 above more closely resembles the role of a slack variable in support vector machines (SVMs) which allows for violations of the margin \citep{camastra2005novel}.
+For example, if $\gamma = 0.05$ and $q_j$ has a corresponding 95\% posterior credible interval of $(-0.03, 0.12)$, then we would still regard the $j$th covariate as significant in Step 1 and include it in the set $\mathcal{J}_n$.

 The goal of Step 1 in our two-step algorithm is to reduce the number of parameters to a much smaller candidate set, rather than to estimate the coefficients well.
 We \textit{want} the initial set \eqref{setAn} to be larger than the set \eqref{a0} so that we can identify more significant variables, particularly if estimation is suboptimal at this stage.
 Since $|{\cal A}_n|$ could still be large, we collect the variables in ${\cal A}_n$ with the $K_n$ largest values of $\{ \lvert \max_{k=1,\dots,q}q_{0.5}(b_{jk}) \rvert \}_{j=1}^{p}$ into a final candidate set $\mathcal{J}_n$, where $|\mathcal{J}_n | = K_n < n$.
 Step 2 of our algorithm then further refines the search only on the set $\mathcal{J}_n$.